tiffanyqi/personal-website-v1/README.md

 personal
 ========

-Personal website, in-progress to be pushed to http://tiffanyqi.com upon completion.
+Personal website, which can be found on http://tiffanyqi.com.

+Items to be added eventually:
+-Descriptions of each item on "My work" tab